Fishermen mass to overwhelm Mexico’s protected porpoises

 Sea Shepherd operates in the area to remove the gillnets that trap vaquitas, but the group said the mass fishing seen Sunday was a new tactic, in which a number of boats would surround and enclose totoabas to ensure they couldn’t escape the nets.

-The mass turnout overwhelmed the relatively few Navy personnel present.
-In the past fishermen have attacked Sea Shepherd and naval boats.
+The mass turnout overwhelmed the relatively few Mexican navy personnel present, the group said.
+In the past, fishermen have attacked Sea Shepherd boats as well as naval vessels.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.